At AISP, we help government agencies, university partnerships, and community initiatives share and integrate data to improve outcomes.

 Key Considerations

-Whether data can be shared legally is not a simple question, but depends on why you want to share, what type of information will be shared, who you want to share it with, and how you will share it.
+Whether data can be shared legally depends on why you want to share, what type of information will be shared, who you want to share with, and how you will share the data.
+Legal agreements should reflect the purpose for sharing, document the legal authority of the host organization to serve that purpose, and ensure that data sharing complies with all federal and state statutes.

 There are a host of technical considerations related to data storage, management, security, linkage, and access procedures that arise with cross-sector data sharing.
 AISP does not serve as a vendor for solutions or tools, or do any data management or integration on behalf of sites.
 We help sites consider how best to select technical approaches that match their goals, and how to evolve those approaches over time.